Find out if your phone could have a defective battery.

 Apple has revealed some of its iPhone 5 devices have defective batteries, which may mean they suddenly have a shorter life.

 Apple has launched a battery replacement programme for a batch of phones sold between September 2012 and January 2013.
-You can check if your phone is in the affected batch by entering its serial number here.

 Consumer NZ asked Apple’s Australia-based public relations manager about how the replacement programme would be carried out here, but he refused to answer and directed us to the company’s website.